cloudify-cosmo/docs.getcloudify.org/content/developer/custom_console/custom-widgets.md

 ##### Mulitple URL

-In case `fetchUrl` is defined with multiple URLs, the results will be accessible by property name of this URL (i.e. *data.nodes*).
+In case `fetchUrl` is defined with multiple URLs, the results are accessible by the property name of this URL (i.e. *data.nodes*).

 ```javascript
 fetchUrl: {